tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/update-management.md

 ### <a name="cause"></a>Ok

-A gép már bekerült a Update Management egy másik munkaterületére.
+A gép már telepítve van a Update Management egy másik munkaterületére.

 ### <a name="resolution"></a>Megoldás: